 Itching, redness, swelling and hive-like bumps on your feet could be signs of contact dermatitis, a common reaction that can occur when skin comes into contact with an irritant or allergen.
 "Some people may experience an allergy to leather or rubber, which can be found in shoes.
 Alternatively it could be related to adhesives or dyes used in the shoes," Dr. Garshick says.

-Fix it: Start by ditching the shoes or any other thing that you suspect might be irritating your feet (like new socks, new detergent used to wash your socks or a new foot lotion).
+Fix it: For initial treatment, start by ditching the shoes or any other thing that you suspect might be irritating your feet (like new socks, new detergent used to wash your socks or a new foot lotion).
 It might take a few weeks for your skin to totally calm down, but in the meantime, you'll get some itch relief with an OTC anti-itch cream like Benadryl Extra Strength Itch Stopping Gel ($7.59, Target).

 5. Your Psoriasis Is Acting Up